bradygales/bradygales.github.io/_pages/about.md

 ---
 Bio
 ======
+My name is Spencer Gales but I prefer Brady.
 I am a PhD student at the University of Arizona in the program applied mathematics in the lab of Dr. Ingmar Riedel - Kruse.

 Research Interests
 ======